 - Understand that the freedom to choose and hold other faiths and beliefs is protected in law.

-- Show that other people having different faiths or beliefs (or having none) should be accepted and tolerated, and should not be the cause of prejudicial or discriminatory behaviour.
+- Show that other people having different faiths or beliefs (or having none) should be accepted and should not be the cause of prejudicial or discriminatory behaviour.

 - Understand the importance of identifying and combatting discrimination.